 Dosas are made from soaked and drained rice, fenugreek seeds, and urad daal, also known as black lentils.
 Blended in a food processor and combined with water, the mixture makes a thin batter that ferments until flavorful.
 The fermentation adds a lightly sour flavor to dosas similar to sourdough.
 The batter is spread out on a hot pan and cooked similar to a crepe until crisp and delicious.

-Dosas are typically eaten with your hands and can be dipped in curries and chutneys—or stuff with a filling of mashed potato and peas with spices.
+Dosas are typically eaten with your hands and can be dipped in curries and chutneys—or stuffed with a filling of mashed potato and peas with spices.

 Gather the ingredients.